Connect with others who understand.

 Written by Emily Wagner, M.S.

-Ever get a whiff of chicken broth or something fishy or fruity — but you’re in the bathroom, not the kitchen?
-Among MyLupusTeam members, these and other seemingly unusual urine smells are a common topic.
+Ever catch a whiff of chicken broth, something fishy, or something sweet — but you’re in the bathroom, not the kitchen?
+These unusual urine smells are a common topic among MyLupusTeam members.

 Your kidneys work hard to filter out unneeded water and waste from your bloodstream, turning it into urine.
-Normally odorless, your urine can change color and smell depending on the concentrations of waste, sugar, and other substances in your blood.
+Urine usually has a mild odor, but its smell and color can change depending on how much waste, sugar, and other substances are in your blood.
 If you’re living with a kidney disease such as lupus nephritis, you may notice changes in your urine.

-In this article, we’ll discuss the different urine smells that members have mentioned and explain the possible causes.
-If you detect any changes in your urine color or odor, talk to your doctor or nephrologist (a doctor who specializes in treating kidney diseases).
+In this article, we’ll discuss different urine smells mentioned by members and some possible causes for them.
+If you notice any changes to the color or smell of your urine, talk to your doctor.

 Lupus and Your Kidneys

-According to the National Institute of Diabetes and Digestive and Kidney Diseases, nearly half of adults with lupus have renal (kidney) disease.
-Lupus nephritis is caused by antibodies (immune system proteins) that attack your kidneys, resulting in inflammation and damage.
-Your kidneys can’t function properly, filter waste, or regulate your hormone levels and blood pressure as well as before.
+According to the National Institute of Diabetes and Digestive and Kidney Diseases, nearly half of all adults with lupus have kidney disease.
+Lupus nephritis is caused by antibodies (immune system proteins) that attack your kidneys, causing inflammation and damage.
+When this happens, your kidneys can’t do their normal jobs — filtering waste and regulating your hormone levels and blood pressure — as well as before.

 Your kidneys contain millions of tiny blood vessels that act as filtration units.
-To maintain your blood’s chemical balance, they remove water, waste, and salts that are then excreted as urine.
-Your urine is made of:
+To maintain your blood’s chemical balance, they remove water, waste, and salts that then leave the body as urine.
+Your urine is made up of:

 • Water